 The nation has preserved its own distinct identity, exemplified by the universally cherished royal family and the reluctance to fully integrate with the EU (the Danish rejection of the euro was more about sovereignty than economics).
 There’s also a sense of a small country that has long punched above its weight: it once controlled much of northern Europe and still maintains close ties with Greenland, its former colony.

 Geographically, three main landmasses make up the country – the islands of Zealand and Funen and the peninsula of Jutland, which extends northwards from Germany.
-Most visitors make for Zealand (Sjælland), and, more specifically, Copenhagen, an exciting city with a beautiful old centre, an amazing array of museums and a boisterous nightlife.
-Funen (Fyn) has only one real urban draw, Odense, once home to Hans Christian Andersen; otherwise, it’s renowned for cute villages and sandy beaches.
-Jutland (Jylland) has two of the sprightliest Danish cities in Århus and Aalborg, as well as scenery alternating between lonely beaches, gentle hills and heathland.
+Most visitors make for Zealand Dropdown content (Sjælland), and, more specifically, Copenhagen Dropdown content, an exciting city with a beautiful old centre, an amazing array of museums and a boisterous nightlife.
+Funen Dropdown content (Fyn) has only one real urban draw, Odense Dropdown content, once home to Hans Christian Andersen; otherwise, it’s renowned for cute villages and sandy beaches.
+Jutland Dropdown content (Jylland) has two of the sprightliest Danish cities in Århus Dropdown content and Aalborg Dropdown content, as well as scenery alternating between lonely beaches, gentle hills and heathland.

 Population 5.6 million